ethchange/smart-exchange/README.md

 #### exchange_create

-Should be called to deploy new 'smart exchange' contract to ethereum network and to register it with given identifier.
+Should be called to deploy new `smart exchange` contract to ethereum network and to register it with given identifier.

 params:

-- identifier: 4 uppercase alphanumeric characters that are an exchange identifier
+- identifier: unique 4 uppercase alphanumeric characters that are an exchange identifier
 - overwrite: boolean that indicates, if we should create new exchange with given identifier if one already exists.
 True is unsafe.

 curl example: